 Only a small portion of the Caister Fort is visible today, but it still gives you an idea of what the site would have been like in Roman times.
 These are the main features you will see:

-V-shaped ditches: Close to the entrance you can see the ditches that would outside the fort walls as part of its defences.
+Close to the entrance you can see the ditches outside the fort walls that were part of its defences.
 Any intruder would be open to attack from soldiers on the walls.

 More Roman Sites to Visit in Norfolk

 Caister Roman Fort FAQs

 Yes.
 Kids can run around and explore the ruins.
 You do need to keep an eye on them though as there are some places they could trip.

 It is free to explore Caister Roman Fort.
 Get more ideas for budget-friendly activities, check out our list of free things to do in Norfolk.

 It is open any reasonable time during the daylight.